Muspelheim-Hosting/NourNebula/README.md

 #### Generate Schemas

-Generate the JSON schemas used by Nebula's internal types (ex.
+Generate the JSON schemas used by Bifrost's internal types (ex.
 Distro Meta and Server Meta schemas).
-This command should be used to update the schemas when a change to Nebula requires it.
+This command should be used to update the schemas when a change to Bifrost requires it.
 You may need to reopen your editor for the new JSON schemas to take effect.

 `generate schemas`